A few scanning tips

 at dpi resolution

 (The actual dpi calculator is below).
+Here, this is all about SIZE, and does not yet mention about need to match SHAPE to the paper's SHAPE.
 This first simple calculator will serve these general purposes:

-But this dpi number does NOT need to be exact, 10% or 15% variation won't have great effect.
+But this dpi number does NOT need to be exact, 10% or so variation won't have great effect on quality.
 Just scale it to print size.
-But planning size to have sufficient pixels to be somewhere near the size ballpark of 240 to 300 pixels per inch is a very good thing for printing.
+But planning size to have sufficient pixels to be somewhere near the size ballpark of 250 to 300 pixels per inch is a very good thing for printing photos.
+However an exception: Black & White text documents or line art (one color of ink or blank) can be improved at 600 dpi.

 Aspect Ratio - a Printing Basic about image "Shape"